LibraryOfCongress/collaging-space-time/README.md

 # Collaging through Space and Time: Computer Vision for Creative Explorations of the Library's Digital Collections

-*Collaging through Space and Time: Computer Vision for Creative Explorations of the Library's Digital Collections (Collaging through Space and Time)* is an interactive collage tool that allows users to "cut" subjects and objects from images and "paste" them unto a series of pre-selected backgrounds.
+*Collaging through Space and Time: Computer Vision for Creative Explorations of the Library's Digital Collections (Collaging through Space and Time)* is an [interactive collage tool](https://libraryofcongress.github.io/collaging-space-time/) that allows users to "cut" subjects and objects from images and "paste" them unto a series of pre-selected backgrounds.
+It was created by Library of Congress 2024 [Junior Fellows](https://www.loc.gov/programs/of-the-people/learn/junior-fellows-internship/) Ilayda Dogan, Shauna-Kay Harrison, and Aisaiah Pellecer in collaboration with [LC Labs](https://labs.loc.gov/).

 All images in the current iteration of *Collaging through Space and Time* are taken from the following collections:
 * [National Photo Company Collection](https://www.loc.gov/collections/national-photo-company/)
 * [Carol M. Highsmith Archive Collection](https://www.loc.gov/collections/carol-m-highsmith/)
 * [Free to Use and Reuse Collection](https://www.loc.gov/free-to-use/)